sangkeon/opaguide_src/chap3/rego.md

 Figure 3-44.
 Structure of the set operator

 Let's test the set operators.
-The expected results can be seen by typing in REPL as follows..
+The expected results can be seen by typing in REPL as follows.

 ```
 > {1,2,3} & {1,2}